Documentation Index

 28 February

-On 28 February we load the event instruction to exercise the option and then examine holdings again:
+On 28 February we load the event instruction to exercise our option early and then examine holdings again:

 • The option holding has been removed since units and cost are now zero.
 Note there is no P&L associated with this movement.